couchbaselabs/dcp-documentation/upr_design_spec.md

 ### Barrier Cookies

-Barrier cookies are a way a for a indexer to ensure consistency storage quickly and at multiple points in time, so that UPR indexer clients can service multiple concurrent query clients demanding consistent results.
-UPR clients generate unique IDs and send them to the server, and the server sends them back once all mutations since that point in time have been streamed to the clients.
+Barrier cookies are a way a for a indexer to ensure consistency with storage quickly and at multiple points in time, so that UPR indexer clients can service multiple concurrent query clients demanding consistent results.
+UPR clients generate unique IDs and send them to the server, and the server sends them back once all mutations since that point in time have been streamed to the client.

 # NETWORK INTERFACE DESIGN AND FLOW

-## How KV's mutations flow into ep-engine and write queue
+## How KV mutations flow into ep-engine and write queue
 1. A mutation (insert,update,delete) request from an memcached client occurs.
 2. The hash table entry where the item will reside is locked.
 This might be granualur to the entry itself, or something higher like the whole hashtable.
 3. If a CAS operation, the mutation is either accepted or rejected.